CGNS/HDF5 - An HPC implementation#

 Conversely, there is no proscription against the inclusion, anywhere within an HDF5 file containing a CGNS database, of nodes of any form whatsoever, provided only that their naming and labelling does not mimic CGNS conventions.
 Such “non-CGNS” nodes, and those below them in the HDF5 tree, are not regarded as part of the CGNS database.
 CGNS software will not detect the existence of non-CGNS nodes.

-We may therefore take the following as a definition of a CGNS database:
+We may, therefore, take the following as a definition of a CGNS database:

-A CGNS database is a subtree of an HDF5 file or files which is rooted at a node with label “
+A CGNS database is a subtree of an HDF5 file or files which is rooted at a node with the label “

 CGNSBase_t